 Students are required to keep a weekly journal documenting their educational experiences during their clerkship.
-These journals provide the student and department faculty a written account of the activities the student participated in during their tenmonth clerkship to fulfill the learning competencies, goals and objectives of the anatomic pathology clerkships.
+These journals provide the student and department faculty a written account of the activities the student participated in during their ten-month clerkship to fulfill the learning competencies, goals and objectives of the anatomic pathology clerkships.
 The weekly journal submissions are to be accompanied with a time log detailing daily hours worked, daily preceptor(s), and a specimen log organized by CPT code.
 Journal submissions must be a minimum of 100 words.
 Topics to consider when writing your weekly journal reflection:

-- a.
-Reflection of specimens grossed that week
+- Reflection of specimens grossed

-- b.
-Review of gross dictations (alone or with your preceptor)
+- Review of gross dictations (alone or with your preceptor)

-- c.
-Review of patient histories
+- Interactions with your preceptor or pathologists.

+- Interactions with surgeons

-- d.
-Camera set-up and gross photos opportunities
+- Camera set-up and gross photos opportunities

-- e.
-Histology/embedding opportunities
+- Histology/embedding opportunities

-- f.
-Research activities
+- Research activities

-- g.
-Professional Interaction (weekly, where applicable)

-- h.
-Sign out opportunities
+- Sign out opportunities

-- i.
-Attendance at departmental/hospital conferences
+- Attendance/participation at departmental/hospital conferences

-- j.
-Participation in conference presentations

-- k.
-Interprofessional activities
+- Interprofessional activities

-- I. Interactions with attendings

-- m.
-Interactions with your preceptor

 Weekly logs will be completed via Exxat.
-Additional information on how to configure your weekly logs will be provided by the Director of Clinical Education at a later date.
+Instructions on how to complete your logs will be reviewed by the Director of Clinical Education.